Watchdog with UCS: Join the Movement to Stand Up for Science

 Whether it’s speaking with the media, delivering testimony and public comments, exposing misinformation or missing data, or building relationships with their legislators’ offices—we’ll give you the tools and opportunities you need to most effectively push back on attacks on science, and to push for science-informed solutions.
 Join us to make a greater impact— it’s needed now more than ever.

 Critical fights: Take action now

-- Use your personal story and expertise to protect science in the budget
+Use your personal story and expertise to reach out to your legislators.

 Valuable tools: Level up your involvement